Skip to main content

 Scheduling on CKS capacity

 Sandboxes run as pods on CKS clusters.
-The control plane places each sandbox on a cluster that satisfies the profile’s policies, so a single profile can target capacity across multiple clusters in your organization.
-If a cluster also runs training with the SUNK Pod Scheduler, sandbox pods schedule alongside Slurm jobs on shared GPU nodes, so the idle CPU your training jobs leave behind fills with sandbox work.
+The control plane places each sandbox on a cluster whose policy permits what the sandbox asked for, so a single request can reach capacity across multiple clusters in your organization.
+If a cluster also runs training with the SUNK Pod Scheduler, sandbox pods schedule alongside Slurm jobs on shared GPU nodes.
+The idle CPU your training jobs leave behind fills with sandbox work.

 Isolation without the build